js1019/PlanetaryModels/packages/README.md

 3. a MATLAB script for vtk users by Shawn Walker

-If you need to compute the gravity field, please compile stfmmlib3d-1.2:
+If you need to compute the gravitational field, please compile stfmmlib3d-1.2:

-for a linux machine, please do
+For a linux machine, please do

 module load matlab